Victor Electrics: History

 Outram's was a large bakery based in Southport, Merseyside, England.
 In the early 1920s they ran a fleet of steam lorries, petrol vans and horses and carts, which were used to deliver bakery products both nationwide and locally.
 They wanted to buy some electric vehicles to replace some of the horses, but found that both home-produced and imported vehicles were considerably more expensive than they were prepared to pay.
 They were looking for something that was comparable in price to their Ford vans, and so formed Victor Electrics Ltd., appointing one of their directors, H N Outram, as its joint managing director.
 Their first electric van was finished in 1923, and they built several more.
 They proved to be successful, and in 1927, they investigated the possibility of allowing another company, already involved in the manufacture of electric road vehicles, to take over the enterprise.
 Victor Electrics was initially located on Lord Street, Southport.

 The vehicles sold for £150, which included the battery, and were slightly larger than the Ford 1-ton vans which the bakery also ran.
 They could carry 800 tin loaves.
 The vehicles looked like a conventional van, with the batteries placed under a bonnet at the front.
 The chassis was constructed of wood, strengthened with some steel channel, and Ford components were used for the steering gear and rear axle, although the final gearing was modified to give a lower ratio.
-The motor was mounted in the centre of the vehicle, and drove the rear axle through a propellor shaft and overhead worm drive.
+The motor was mounted in the centre of the vehicle, and drove the rear axle through a propeller shaft and overhead worm drive.
 Power at 48 volts was provided by a 24-cell battery supplied by D P Kathanode, rated at 143 Amp-hours.
 Control was through a 4-stage series-parallel controller with starting resistances, and some electric braking was provided by using the resistances.
 The weight of the vehicle was around 17 cwt, with the battery weighing an additional 5 to 6 cwt.

 By 1929, Victor were making three models of bonnetted van, all with similar basic dimensions, but differing in the length of the rear storage area.
 They were 5 ft 4 in wide, with a wheelbase of 10 ft.
 The Model A was designed for a 20 cwt payload, and formed the basis for a number of vans supplied to the General Post Office in 1929.
 It came with a 3 hp motor running at 48 volts.
 The Model B had a larger 4.75 hp motor running at 40 volts, and was supplied with a 192 Amp-hour battery as standard, but extra batteries could be fitted at the rear of the vehicle, which carried 23 cwt.
 The Model C was the largest, with a 6 hp motor running at 80 volts.
 The batteries under the bonnet were supplemented by others which were either mounted under the driver's seat, or at the rear.
 The payload was 30 cwt.